tobigiwa/screenMonitor/README.md

 - **cli/ & daemon/**: This is the **daemon service**, like every cobra-cli app, it has a main.go file (the entrypoint) and a cli/ folder which house the commands.
 The commands in the cli/ folder are just to start and stop the _daemon_.
 The deamon/ folder house the daemon functionalities; the screen monitoring, task scheduling and database management.
 It is always running, so it has an autostart script.
 Compiled at the root of the project directory, produces the **smDaemon binary**.

 - **agent/**: This is the backend that talks to the daemon service, and also contains the frontend that displays to the user.
-It houses the webserver app struct and the frontend codebase; the htmx, templ, tailwind and static files.
+It houses the webserver app struct and the frontend codebase; the [htmx](https://htmx.org/), [a-h templ](https://templ.guide/), [tailwind](https://tailwindcss.com/) and static files.
 It is just a package with two public function.

 - **browser/**: This renders the frontend via the browser, it contains the **webserver** and imports _agent/_.It is a module and produces the **smBrowser** binary.